Touch Me (The Doors song): Composition

-have a smash follow -up here."
+have a smash follow-up here."
 Cash Box described it as "a marvelous track" in which the Doors "add a helping of beat to their hard-hitting style."

 Musical style and structure

 "Touch Me" incorporates influences from traditional pop music.
-The introduction is notated in the key of Bb Minor with a 4/4 time signature.
+The introduction is notated in the key of Bb minor with a 4/4 time signature.
 The song's writer, Robby Krieger, interpolated the guitar riff from the 1967 Four Seasons song "C'mon Marianne".

 The track's last section piece includes a jazz-inflected saxophone solo played by Curtis Amy.
-In a 1970 interview with Downbeat Magazine, Morrison reported that he was really proud that "Touch Me" was "the first rock hit to have a jazz solo in it".
+In a 1970 interview with Downbeat Magazine, Morrison reported that he was proud that "Touch Me" was "the first rock hit to have a jazz solo in it".

 In the book A to X of Alternative Music, "Touch Me" was described as a "solid gold soul classic".
 Writing for AllMusic, critic Jason Elias wrote that the song has "the style of pop and pure lounge."
 Some critics suggested the track blends pop with psychedelic rock; a combination which was unique at the time.
-It has also been characterized, along with other album tracks, as an early attempt of progressive rock.
+It has also been characterized, along with other album tracks, as an early attempt at progressive rock.

 Other version

 "Touch Me" was remixed with added bass and compression and this version appeared on a 1974 compilation called Heavy Metal released via Warner Bros.
 Special Products.

+In other media

-The song was later released as one of the first downloadable content songs for Rock Band 3, along with several other songs by the band.
+The song was released as one of the first downloadable songs for Rock Band 3, along with several other songs by the band.